moment/momentjs.com/docs/moment-timezone/01-using-timezones/08-getting-country-zones.md

 ]
 ```

-It's useful if you need to sort time zones by offset.
+It's useful if you need to sort time zones by offset, but be aware that the offsets can change throughout the year.

-All country codes can be retrieved using method `moment.tz.countries()`
+All known country codes in the data can be retrieved using method `moment.tz.countries()`.

+**Note:** Sometimes these methods might return unexpected data.
+See the [Countries and Zones guide](/timezone/guides/#/data-calculations/country-zones/) for more details.